 On June 13, 1954, ground was broken for a $200,000 parochial school which opened its doors the following spring to 142 students, making Sacred Heart School the thirtieth elementary school in the Diocese of Marquette.
 Initially only three classrooms were opened for grades two through six with Sister Francis Jane, C.S.J. acting as both principal and fifth and sixth grade teacher.
 The teaching staff also included Sister Helen Louise, grade two, Sister St. Mark, grade three, and Sister Mary Augusta, grade four.

 On Sunday, September 18, 1955, the Most Reverend Thomas L. Noa, Bishop of the Marquette Diocese, dedicated the school.
 Seventh grade was added that year and eighth grade would follow in the fall of 1956.
 By this time, six sisters of St. Joseph were living in the convent on Baraga Avenue.

 The first 8th grade graduation ceremony took place on Thursday, May 30, 1957.
 By the following fall, the school program had expanded to grades one through eight, with an enrollment soon reaching almost 300 students.

-Sacred Heart School, now one of only nine Catholic schools in the Diocese of Marquette, continues to serve the L’Anse parish as well as St. Ann Parish in Baraga and Most Holy Name of Jesus/St. Kateri Tekakwitha Parish at Assinins.
+Sacred Heart School, now one of only eight Catholic schools in the Diocese of Marquette, continues to serve the L’Anse parish as well as St. Ann Parish in Baraga and Most Holy Name of Jesus/St. Kateri Tekakwitha Parish at Assinins.
 The school is staffed by one religious sister from the Franciscan Sisters of Christian Charity and four lay teachers serving students from Young 5 Kindergarten through grade 8.
-The administration and staff are eager to carry on the teaching ministry maintained by the Sisters of St. Joseph for almost half a century and inspired to continue the educational mission established so long ago by Father Frederick Baraga, the Snowshoe Priest.
+The administration and staff are eager to carry on the teaching ministry maintained by the Sisters of St. Joseph for almost half a century and inspired to continue the educational mission established so long ago by Father Frederic Baraga, the Snowshoe Priest.